Updated: Mar 9

 The job search can be a unique opportunity to get stuck into some learning.
 Some things that I suggest my clients do to learn are: reading books, staying up to date with industry news and publications (magazines or newsletters) or taking a course.
-By focusing on learning you are familiarising yourself with the industries that interest you, making yourself more employable, meeting people and learning more about opportunities that are out there.
+By focusing on learning you are familiarizing yourself with the industries that interest you, making yourself more employable, meeting people and learning more about opportunities that are out there.

-Action: sign up to a newsletter or publication in an industry that interest you and if you find a particularly striking article, reach out to the author and find a way to organise a call or a meeting.
+Action: sign up for a newsletter or publication in an industry that interest you and if you find a particularly striking article, reach out to the author and find a way to organise a call or a meeting.
 Or check out www.udemy.com to see if there are any free online courses.

 3. Use Social Media

 As millennials and gen z’s, we spend a huge amount of time on social media.
 We are natives when it comes to these platforms, but not many people know that social media is a fantastic way to find career opportunities.
-There are thousands of facebook groups posting jobs across all industries and almost every single company has a social media page you can follow.
+There are thousands of Facebook groups posting jobs across all industries and almost every single company has a social media page you can follow.
 Often these companies post updates on their social media pages about vacancies before putting up a formal advert.

-Action: spend some time researching (stalking) organisations that you are inspired by and take the time to follow and engage with them.
+Action: Spend some time researching (stalking) organisations that you are inspired by and take the time to follow and engage with them.